N-Jaro/MAML-Demo/MAML-w-mem/README.md

 ## References

-For more information about the research paper "Learning from Multiple Cities: A Meta-Learning Approach for Spatial-Temporal Prediction" by Huaxiu Yao, Yiding Liu, Ying Wei, Xianfeng Tang, and Zhenhui Li, please refer to the original paper.
+For more information about the research paper:

+Yao, H., Liu, Y., Wei, Y., Tang, X., & Li, Z. (2019).
+Learning from Multiple Cities: A Meta-Learning Approach for Spatial-Temporal Prediction. arXiv, 1901.08518.
+Retrieved from https://arxiv.org/abs/1901.08518v3

 As this work is based on the research paper, the implementation aims to follow the methodology and ideas described in the paper to the best extent possible.